Padmajaa-S/GreenWay/README.md

 ✨ Proudly Presented by Team **ZOEO**: Tamanna Grover, Padmajaa, Nidhi, and Vigneshvar ✨

 For the **Prestigious** ![K!
-HACKS 2.0](https://github.com/Padmajaa-S/GreenWay/blob/main/Essential-Images/Khacksimage.png) Here’s a **README.md** file for your Greenway project.
-Let me know if you'd like any modifications! 🚀
-Here’s a structured README file for the **User Tab, Admin Tab, and Warehouse Tab**, covering their respective features:

----
+HACKS 2.0](https://github.com/Padmajaa-S/GreenWay/blob/main/Essential-Images/Khacksimage.png)

 # **Greenway Return Optimization System**
 *Efficient, sustainable, and cost-optimized return management solution.*